 Jeremiah was writing from the Jewish perspective.
 During the reigns of Jehoash to Hoshea the Jews also followed the accession-year system.
 However, the Jews began their civil years on the first of Tishri (late September and early October).
-This explanation harmonizes these references.
-(Thomas Constable, Notes on Daniel, page 12)."
+This explanation harmonizes these references."14